tharunnayak14/IPL-Match-Winner-Prediction/README.md

 ## Data Preparation
 `src/preprocess_data.py` can be used to regenerate the training data and model.
 The raw CSV files should be placed in the `data/` directory.
+Pretrained models are provided under `models/` so you can run the app without rerunning preprocessing.

 ## Screenshots
 ![Screenshot 2](assets/screenshot2.png)